syncfusion-content/uwp-docs/uwp/SfDataGrid/Selection.md

 {% endhighlight %}
 {% endtabs %}

-You can cancel the selection process within this event by setting `GridSelectionChangingEentArgs.Cancel` property as true.
+You can cancel the selection process within this event by setting `GridSelectionChangingEventArgs.Cancel` property as true.

 {% tabs %}
 {% highlight c# %}